Best Places to Get Brunch in HK Right Now – Most Updated

 The Silveri Hong Kong

-Experience the Brunch Rhapsody at The Enclave and The Pavilion, where gourmet cuisine meets elegant ambiance for an unmatched weekend brunch.
+Experience the Brunch Rhapsody at The Enclave and The Pavilion at The Silveri Hong Kong, where gourmet cuisine meets elegant ambiance for an unmatched weekend brunch.
 This delightful dining opportunity blends sophisticated flavors with the serene surroundings of The Pavilion.
 For those who appreciate fine wines or bubbly, you can opt for a free-flow of house red, white wine, or prosecco.
 Seafood aficionados might enjoy upgrading their meal with a sumptuous Seafood Platter, featuring Alaska Red King Crab Legs, Freshly Shucked Fine de Claire Oysters, tender Shrimps, and a choice of Clams or Mussels, all accompanied by creamy mayonnaise and a fresh twist of lemon.
 This brunch is ideal for those looking to enjoy a leisurely meal or a sophisticated gathering in a charming setting.

 Juno